 Do Not Get This Vaccine If:

-• Under 4 years of age.
-Children should receive DTaP vaccine instead, which contains a different dose for diphtheria immunity.
+• Under four years of age.
+Children should receive DTaP-IPV-Hib vaccine instead, which contains a different dose for diphtheria immunity.

-• A severe allergy or neurological reaction to a previous dose of a vaccine containing diphtheria, tetanus, and pertussis.
+• You have had a severe allergy or neurological reaction to a previous dose of a vaccine containing diphtheria, tetanus, and pertussis.
 Signs of severe allergy include hives, swelling of the mouth and throat, wheezing, chest tightness, difficulty breathing, difficulty swallowing, hypotension and shock.

-• Allergies to any parts of the vaccine, including: aluminum phosphate, 2-phenoxyethanol, formaldehyde, glutaraldehyde and glycine.
+• You have allergies to any parts of the vaccine, including: Polysorbate 80, formaldehyde, glutaraldehyde and glycine.

-• a history of Guillain-Barré Syndrome, with no other identified cause, within 6 weeks of receipt of a previous tetanus-toxoid containing vaccine
+• A history of Guillain-Barré Syndrome, with no other identified cause, within six weeks of receipt of a previous tetanus-toxoid containing vaccine